ClarkeRemy/MM2_Structuring_Code/structuring_code/structuring_code_04_Control.md

 Every time we sequence by chaining the exec, we modify the state such that we converge to failure.

-When the match fails at `(counter Z)`, the exec will be exhausted without making any writes, so it wont write itself back
+When the match fails at `(counter Z)`, the exec will be exhausted without making any writes, so it won't write itself back

-Another alternative is to spawn other execs with higher priority, and it would do the opposite, It would run every in an unbounded way, expecting one of the spawned execs to fail until it matches; that exec would then be responsible to remove the looping exec.
+Another alternative is to spawn other execs with higher priority, and it have one exec be responsible for termination.
+It would run every in an unbounded way, expecting one of the spawned execs to fail until it matches; that exec would then be responsible to remove the looping exec.

 Initialize the loop
 ```
 (counter (S (S (S Z))))
 (exec (LOOP 9)
    (, (exec (LOOP 9) $p $t) )
-   (O ...things to spawn
+   (O <...things to spawn>
    )
 )
 ```